murali0101/rm_search/README.md

 ## 🚀 Features

-- Search Functionality With Debouncing Functionality
+- Search Bar With Debouncing Functionality
 - Pagination With Infinite Scroll And Throttling Functionality
 - React Components With Lazy Loading